Neremyx/News-Notifier-Chrome-Extension/README.md

    - Click on any article title to read the full story on the original website

 3. **Notifications**:
-   - Receive desktop notifications when new articles are available
+   - Receive automatic desktop notifications when new articles are available
    - Click notifications to open articles directly
-   - Notifications appear when the browser starts or when updating preferences
+   - Notifications appear automatically every 30 minutes, when the browser starts, or when updating preferences
+   - **Real-time Updates**: The popup automatically refreshes to show new articles without manual interaction

 The extension will automatically:

+- **Monitor for new articles every 30 minutes** with background checking system
 - Cache news for one hour to optimize API usage and performance
+- **Update the popup interface in real-time** when new articles are detected
 - Handle multiple categories simultaneously without storage quota issues
 - Keep a searchable history of recent articles
 - Prevent duplicate notifications for the same articles